SringayKeno/CreditRiskAnalysis1/README.md

 The following criteria are used to assess the model's performance.

-* Accuracy Score - This is just the percentage of right predictions, with 1 being 100% accurate and 0 being 0% accurate.
+* Accuracy Score - It is a number that denotes how accurate the prediction of the Machine learning model is.
+The actual formula is here: Accuracy_score = (True Positive+True Negative)/(True Positive +True Negative +False Positive +False Negative)

 * Precision Score - a metric for how reliable a positive classification is, with 1 being 100% and 0 being 0%.
 As an example, "I'm aware that the high-risk test was positive.
 How likely is it that the loan will be high-risk?"